PITTSFIELD -- Call it fate, karma, coincidence, an anomaly -- or the result of the risks all small business owners face.

 "It was a very tough decision," he said.
 "We had a great relationship with the city of Pittsfield.
 They were very supportive of our endeavors.
 We just had one too many irons in the fire."

 Unlike the others, Alden said parking along North Street was not an issue.
-"I found the parking to be real good," he said.

 The Jess-et-Mia storefront will be open until at least Nov.
 1 and possibly through the holidays, while its mobile spray tanning business will carry on.
 Treehouse and Twin Hearts plan to close by the end of October.